hoc-labs/git-bash-shell/README.md

 * git status (should show you are up to date with origin/main)

 That's it.
-You've completed your first assignment!
-Follow the instructors for turning in your assignment.
+You've completed and turned in your first assignment!